xargon666/React-Crash-Course-2024/README.md

 ## React + TypeScript + Vite

-This project was creating using a Vite React & Typescript template, which provides minimal setup to get React working in Vite with HMR and some ESLint rules.

-Currently, two official plugins are available:

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh
+This project was creating using the following tech:
+- Vite React & Typescript template
+- tailwind
+- json-server
+- axios

 ### Expanding the ESLint configuration